pschou/go-params/README.md

 -----

 The package is a fork of the Go standard library flag and gnuflag.
-As this package is a rewrite to enable additional functionality and usability.
-The driving motivation was to provide a solution to the missing toolbox for a good flag parser that is both simple and doesn't differ from other gnu programs.
-Some models used in the creation of this tool is the openldap and curl help flags.
-This is a personal project (aka: no funding), and thus my support time is limited!
+As this package is a rewrite to enable additional functionality and usability, one will find it is significantly different from the source.
+The driving motivation was to provide a solution to the missing toolbox, an excellent flag parser that is simple and is very similar to other gnu programs.
+Being very similar to other gnu programs lowers the learning curve for users to use flags in go-built-tools.
+Modeled gnu programs used in the creation of this tool are the openldap and curl help flags.
+As this is a personal project (aka no funding), my support time is limited!

 # Goals

 This re-write includes some notable differences:

-- `--longflag` and `-l` single-character flag syntax
+- Support for both `--longflag` and `-l` single-character flag syntax
-- flag stacking `-abc` is the same as `-a -b -c` for present flags
+- Flag stacking `-abc` is the same as `-a -b -c` for present flags
-- full unicode support and printing with alignment
+- Full unicode support for inputs and printing with alignment
-- multiple flags for a single value `-i, --include`
+- Multiple flags for a single target value `-i, --include`
-- exemplifies the needed input type `--time DURATION`
+- Custom exemplars demonstrating the needed input type `--time DURATION   How long to wait for a reply.`
-- custom definable functions to handle parsing of value
+- Custom definable functions to handle parsing of value
-- ability to allow more than one input per parameter
+- Ability to allow more than one input per parameter `--port-range 1080 1090`
-- collect a dynamic number of strings per flag into a slice, like args after `--install`
+- Collect a dynamic number of strings per flag into a slice, like args after `--install pkgA pkgB pkgC ...`
-- allow interspersed parameters, if set `-a data -b` is the same as `-a -b data`
+- Allow interspersed parameters, if set `-a data -b` is the same as `-a -b data`

 # Background